-You can use up to two personal days during the program and receiving approval by the Program Director and preceptor from the supervised site that you are scheduled for during the time you want to take your personal days.
-First request from the program director the dates you would like to use your personal days, at least two weeks prior to the desired date.
-After the Program Director has approved your request, then receive approval from you preceptor.
-Personal days must be logged in eValue and should not be used on consecutive days within the same rotation or during SPE.
-All rotation-related competencies must be met during the rotation in which the personal day is used.
+You can use up to two personal days during the program after approval by the Program Director and preceptors from the supervised site(s) that you are scheduled for during the time you want to take your personal days.
+First, request from the program director the dates you would like to use your personal days, at least two weeks prior to the desired date.
+After the Program Director has approved your request, then request approval from your preceptor.
+Personal days must be logged in eValue.
+All rotation-related competencies must be met during the rotation in which the personal day(s) is/are used.